Transforming Maryland Medicaid to Most Effectively Serve Enrollees

 Increase participation on advisory boards:

 To ensure beneficiary needs are heard and addressed, CareFirst recommends MDH take steps to increase community participation in advisory boards.
 Potential solutions include providing enhanced incentives, conducting outreach, alleviating potential barriers such as childcare and transportation, and providing the equipment and training necessary to participate.
+MDH can also partner with other programs and entities serving Medicaid beneficiaries to effectively conduct outreach and meet beneficiaries where they are.
+For example, MDH could conduct outreach when Medicaid beneficiaries are on site renewing eligibility for other programs.

 Collaborate with MCOs to address SDOH needs: